brendt/stitcher.io/src/content/blog/2020-02-04-boolean-flags.md

 {{ ad:carbon }}

-Here's a quick recap of what (part of) our enum class looked like.
+Here's a quick recap of what (part of) our enum class looked like:

 ```php
 abstract class Boundaries